MicrosoftLearning/AZ-120-Planning-and-Administering-Microsoft-Azure-for-SAP-Workloads/Instructions/AZ-120_Lab01a-Azure_VM_Linux_Clustering.md

 1. Repeat the previous four steps on az12001a-vm1.

-1. To verify that the configuration was successful, in the Cloud Shell pane, in the SSH session to az12001a-vm0, establish an SSH session as **root** from az12001a-vm0 to az12001a-vm1 by running:
+1. To verify that the configuration was successful, in the Bastion session to the **az12001a-vm0** Azure VM,  establish an SSH session as **root** from az12001a-vm0 to az12001a-vm1 by running:

    ```cli
    ssh root@az12001a-vm1